← Back

 Result:

-The existing safeguards provide sufficient certainty to reduce the likelihood of the scenario to within the established risk acceptance criteria.
-As a result, no additional SIL-rated safety function is required.
+The existing safeguards may provide sufficient risk reduction to bring the scenario within the applicable risk acceptance criteria.
+As a result, no additional SIL-rated safety function may be required.

 For a much larger storage installation, or for a layout with higher potential for escalation or off-site impact, the residual risk may be significantly different, and a LOPA may become necessary.